-- Rinse and pat dry your basic leaves, then remove any longer stems.
+- Rinse and pat dry your basil leaves.
+Make sure to remove any longer stems.

 - Add about half of the olive oil, and all of the lemon juice into a blender or food processor.
 Add basil leaves, barley grass powder and garlic.

-- Blend well, then add your remaining olive oil, and continue to blend.
+- Blend well.
+Add your remaining olive oil, and continue to blend.

 - Stir in your salt and pepper, then serve with your pasta.

 - 60g dairy free butter